Shuayb-Ibrahim/shuayb-ibrahim.github.io/_pages/about.md

 ### My hobbies
 <hr>
-In my free time, I enjoy writing data journalism articles inspired by the work by FiveThirtyEight where I cover european club football, NBA basketball and NFL football with a focus on the analytical side of the different sports.
+In my free time, I enjoy writing data journalistic articles inspired by the work by FiveThirtyEight where I cover european club football, NBA basketball and NFL football with a focus on the analytical side of the different sports.
 I complete data science related courses on Udemy and Coursera to expand and refine my skillset.
 I use my new found skills to create projects solving data analytics case studies.
 I post and share useful code snippets with explanations to help fellow self taught analysts.